graphlab-fr/cosma/README.md

 ## Maintenance

 The software is written in JavaScript.
 Uses ESM.
-Code is documented wherever possible using [JSDoc](https://jsdoc.app/), by add heads to functions, classes and variables.
-You find many exemples on repository.
+Code is documented wherever possible using [JSDoc](https://jsdoc.app/), by adding headers to functions, classes and variables.
+You find many examples on repository.
-Code from directory `core/frontend` should be executed on web browser, the rest with NodeJS.
+Code from the `core/frontend` directory should be executed in a web browser, the rest with Node.js.

 ### Build

-The software is build as `back.cjs` NodeJs CommonJs executable, using Webpack.
-See below how code is bundled in two steps.
+The software is built as `back.cjs`, a Node.js CommonJS executable file, using Webpack.
+See below how the code is bundled in two steps.

 ```
                                       ────────────┐